 What Is a Sales Funnel?

 By definition, a sales funnel is simply a tool for visualizing where your prospects are in the process of making a buying decision.
 A sales funnel is wide at the top because prospects with all level of engagement enter and eventually the most engaged ones are channeled to the bottom of the funnel to be turned into sales and repeat customers.

 Sometimes, it’s easier to visualize the funnel stages by looking at an actual sales funnel chart.

-While in most sales funnel presentations, you will see a chart similar to the one above, we believe it’s actually easier to understand the sales funnel when you don’t use the buzz words for each stage.
+In most sales funnel presentations you’ll see a chart similar to the one above, but we think it’s actually easier to understand the sales funnel when you don’t use the buzz words for each stage.